ptenteromano/interpreted-monkey-language/README.md

 Code structure and design is based on the book, but I have made some modifications and improvements to the code.

 This book has helped me improve my understanding of interpreters, as well as improve my Go programming skills.

+Build it with:
+`go build -o bin/monkey-interpreter ./cmd/monkey-interpreter`

+## Statements
+Only two statements are supported:
+- `let` statement
+- `return` statement